sonixsoftware/Quill/README.md

 API example implementation of Quill Digital.
 Simply open in Visual Studio and run.

+Quill Digital is an extensive API that can digitise audio/scanned documents and extract fields based on predefined types, or custom types.

 # Client ID

-Register at www.quilldigital.co.uk and get your Client ID and secret.
+Register at www.quilldigital.co.uk and get your Client ID

+# Client Secret

+Register at www.quilldigital.co.uk and get your Secret